How many animal species will be in Saurian?

 How much will Saurian cost?

-It is far too early in development to answer this question with any certainty, but it is our goal for Saurian to be affordable, fairly priced and deliver good value to our customers.
+Saurian will cost $20 (USD) upon release.
+It is our goal for Saurian to be affordable, fairly priced and deliver good value to our customers.

 Will Saurian be available on Steam?